enisaras/SportsBettingBot/README.md

 # SportsBettingBot
-DiscordBettingBot is currently under development.
+SportsBettingBot is currently under development.

 ## Installation
 1)After you clone the repository cd into SportsBettingBot.\